khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 </Window>
 {% endhighlight %}

-> **Note:** All `IWebView` events are dispatched asynchronously (meaning that the event may arrive a few milliseconds after the event actually happened in the child-process).
+> All `IWebView` events are dispatched asynchronously (meaning that the event may arrive a few milliseconds after the event actually happened in the child-process).

 ### Features as a Service